-The program, in partnership with its Sponsoring Institution, must jointly ensure the availability of necessary personnel for the effective administration of the program.
-(Core)
+The program, in partnership with its Sponsoring Institution , must jointly ensure the availability of necessary personnel for the effective administration of the program. ^(Core)

 Background and Intent: Multiple personnel may be required to effectively administer a program.
 These may include staff members with clerical skills, project managers, education experts, and staff members to maintain electronic communication for the program.
 These personnel may support more than one program in more than one discipline.
+Sponsoring Institution-Based Fellowship-Specific Background and Intent: Other program personnel could include the health services administrator of the participating site.